display4j/display4j-core/README.md

 Some of this code has been borrowed from [py-gaugette](https://github.com/guyc/py-gaugette), [pi-ssd1306-java](https://github.com/ondryaso/pi-ssd1306-java), and [raspberry-pi4j-samples](https://github.com/OlivierLD/raspberry-pi4j-samples/).

 The glyph data for the CP437 character set has been modified somewhat but appears to have originated from the [Adafruit GFX Library](https://github.com/adafruit/Adafruit-GFX-Library).

+### License

+The library contains sources licensed under LGPL license as well as sources under MIT license (see LICENSE-MIT).
+The plain MIT licensed project can be found under [https://github.com/fauxpark/oled-core]().

+Unless otherwise stated, all source files in this repository is licensed under LGPL v3 or later.
+So effectively the library is licensed under LGPL v3.